Dr. Jeffrey Lieberman Needs to be Investigated

 There could be no more brazen statement that, ironically, echoes exactly ours, when he himself represents the opposite: he facilitated “events that fly in the face of reason and knowledge, are unhealthy, and are possibly detrimental to our society.”
 This will not be the first time he echoed our exact statements in order to represent the opposite.
 He did so in 2017, when he echoed the concerns I and some of the most renowned psychiatrists of the country (one of whom studied Nazi doctors) expressed in our book, The Dangerous Case of Donald Trump, that American psychiatry could fall into the path of Nazi or Soviet psychiatry if not careful.
 While we were afraid that it would choose to serve the government over professional standards, he used it to slander us, essentially calling us akin to “Nazi and Soviet psychiatrists” for “diagnosing”, when we never did.
 In a pattern typical of many pathological liars, he seemed not to notice that he himself diagnosed in greater detail than any other psychiatrist, in an article where he claims in the first paragraph that he is keeping with “the Goldwater rule” (the guideline not to diagnose public figures), only to break it in the next paragraph!
 Lieberman needs to be investigated for the lies he promulgated about us through repetition in multiple articles.

-It also did not escape our colleagues how odd it was for a psychiatrist to call a collection of essays by the most eminent psychiatrists and psychologists in the nation if not the world [I have decided not to name them here so as to allow the next, unbecoming phrase to sully them], “not a serious, scholarly, civic-minded work, but simply tawdry, indulgent, fatuous tabloid psychiatry.”
+It also did not escape our colleagues how odd it was for a psychiatrist to call a collection of essays by some of the most eminent psychiatrists and psychologists in the nation if not the world, “not a serious, scholarly, civic-minded work, but simply tawdry, indulgent, fatuous tabloid psychiatry.”
 When historian Michael Beschloss, impressed with the list of names in the book, confronted Lieberman on television as to whether one should not take them seriously, Lieberman responded with a flippant: “Oh, they’re not so eminent.”
 It is the response of someone who would debase others with just such a phrase as “tawdry, indulgent, fatuous tabloid,” which is often more revealing of oneself.
-He gave the disgraced and later-removed White House physician Ronny Jackson a phrase — “tabloid psychiatry” — with which to dismiss concerns from the press, even as Jackson did worse when he illegitimately declared the president “fit” based on a 10-minute screen, without the requisite mental health training or independence to make such a declaration.
+He gave the disgraced and later-removed White House physician Ronny Jackson a phrase — “tabloid psychiatry” — with which to dismiss concerns from the press, even as Jackson did worse when he illegitimately declared the president “fit” based on a 10-minute screen, without the requisite mental health training or the independence to be able to make such a declaration.

 A separate but important issue that needs investigation is Lieberman’s potentially Nazi doctor-like experiments.
 He has conducted experiments that could in some other countries be deemed as rising to the level of torture, and yet when a Pulitzer-nominated journalist investigated him, he rather attacked the journalist as being a “menace to society.”
 The journalist’s concerns and the actual nature of his experiments need to be independently investigated, without pharmaceutical company interference.